linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 3 (pages 1001-1434).md

 repayment schedule that must be satisfied.
 PAC bond-holders take priority

-- ver all other classes in the CMO issue in receiving principal payments from the underlying collateral.
-The greater certainty of the cash flow for the PAC bonds comes at the expense of the non-PAC classes, called the **support** - r **companion bonds** .
+over all other classes in the CMO issue in receiving principal payments from the underlying collateral.
+The greater certainty of the cash flow for the PAC bonds comes at the expense of the non-PAC classes, called the **support or companion bonds**.
 These bonds absorb the prepayment risk.
 Because PAC bonds have protection against both extension risk and contraction risk, they are said to provide **two-sided prepayment protection** .